 This is a six credit course.
 It will involve teaching-learning for four hours a week for a period of 15 weeks.
 Of the total 60 teaching-learning hours, 40 will comprise the central teaching component while 20 hours will comprise the self-study component.
 The self-study component will consist of academic tasks outside the classroom that will be assigned by the teacher.
 The 40 hour teaching component will include two tests conducted in the classroom.
 These tests may be written, oral or presentation.
 Altogether these tests will be for 25 marks.

-The self-study component of 20 hours will include film analysis that will be evaluated for 15 marks.
+The self-study component of 20 hours will include developing a critique of various media content and presenting it in a form mutually agreeable between the teacher and the learner.
+These will be evaluated for 15 marks.
 The self-study component assigned in this manner will be related to or an extension of but not in lieu of the prescribed syllabus.